imamrb/leetcoder/README.md

 The downloaded submissions will be saved to your current directory.

-Cavet: You will need to provide the leetcode cookie every time since the stored configuration will be lost when you will exit from docker container.
+Caveat: You will need to provide the leetcode cookie every time since the stored configuration will be lost when you exit from the container.

 ## Author